Contents

 For non-certified material to be included in the Regulatory Module scope, certificate holders are to conform with <FSC-STD-40-005 Requirements for Sourcing Controlled Wood> plus the requirements in the Regulatory Module for chain of custody users.

-• The combination of the Regulatory Module with the FSC Blockchain (see here for more Blockchain information) is the stronger solution for the certificate holder.
+• The combination of the FSC Regulatory Module with the FSC Trace (see here for more FSC Trace information) is the stronger solution for the certificate holder.
 If suppliers/sub-suppliers also apply this combination of FSC tools it is considered the ideal situation to reduce burden and human error, and thus reducing the risk of circumvention of the EUDR, risk of origin and the risk of mixing.
-Companies can benefit from a detailed description on what to consider when assessing the risk by using FSC Risk Assessments in conformity with <FSC-PRO-60-006b Risk Assessment Framework> (in consultation).
+Companies can benefit from a detailed description on what to consider when assessing the risk by using FSC Risk Assessments in conformity with FSC-PRO-60-006b Risk Assessment Framework.

 • The FSC Regulatory Module has been developed to minimize the effort for forest management certificate holders building on the groundwork already done to achieve FSC Forest Management Certification.